-II.
+III.
 Getting Ready to Redesign

-Before they begin a course redesign, most institutions have found it extremely useful to think through their readiness to engage in the endeavor.
-An institution has two categories of issues to consider when assessing its readiness to undertake course redesign: institutional support for the redesign and available resources to support the redesign.
-Successful redesign requires that both institutional support and needed resources be in place before a redesign begins.
+Before they begin a redesign of developmental math, most institutions have found it extremely useful to think through their readiness to engage in such a redesign.
+There are two categories of issues to consider when an institution assesses its readiness to undertake course redesign: institutional support for the redesign and available resources to support the redesign.
+Successful redesign requires both institutional support and needed resources to be in place before a redesign begins.

-Assess Your Institution's Readiness to Redesign
+Assessing Your Institution's Readiness to Redesign